-Figure 8 Tools useful for an NRC Work task Tool Tools for distribution of the International Release of SNOMED CT Distribution and National Extensions Tools for management requests for changes to the International Change requests and National Edition of SNOMED CT Development and Tools for development and management of Extensions, Reference customization sets, maps Tool for creating release files and for running QA rules etc. QA and file creation (so that release files can be quality assured before they are distributed to users)
+Figure 8 Tools useful for an NRC Work task Tool Tools for distribution of the International Release of SNOMED CT Distribution and National Extensions Tools for management requests for changes to the International Change requests and National Edition of SNOMED CT Development and Tools for development and management of Extensions, Reference customization sets, maps Tool for creating release files and for running QA rules etc. QA and file creation (so that release files can be quality assured before they are distributed to users) Tools for exploring the content of the International and/or Search and browsing National Edition of SNOMED CT

-Later sections of this document present the typical practice and tools related to each of the above work tasks.
+Later sections of this document present the typical practice and tools related to each of the above work tasks .